louisawong/louisawong/README.md

 ### Hi there 👋!
 I'm Louisa, a full stack developer based in Cambridge, Ontario.

-I am currently working on at Guiker Solutions trying to revolutionalize how our generation looks at real-estate investments.
+I am currently working at Guiker Solutions trying to revolutionalize how our generation looks at real-estate investments.

 I am passionate about creating scalable, clean code that solves real-life problems.
 It is always incredible to manifest an idea to life through a beautiful and responsive space online.
 As a veteren in the creative space, I truly value when functionality meets beautiful design.
 Success cannot exist without the other.